coding-blocks/make-a-pr/README.md

 ## Instructions

-- Fork this Repository
+- Fork this Repository --Done
-- Clone it to your PC
+- Clone it to your PC --Done
-- Add your profile page
+- Add your profile page --Done
-- Commit and push
+- Commit and push --Allow access
 - Create a PR
 - Star this repository
 - Wait for PR to merge